tarowatanabe/cicada/doc/lattice.rst

   distance   ::= JSON-INT
   value      ::= JSON-STRING | JSON-FLOAT | JSON-INT

+Each arc consists of label, features and distance field with optional attributes.
+We allow arcs with ``<epsilon>`` label which allows us to directly handle abitrary confusion nework.
 In JLF, we can easily add extra features encoded in the lattice, such as

 .. code:: json

   {"lattice-cost": 0.5, "accoustic": -5000.9}

 Remark, the costs are interpreted as logarithmic value so that we can compute score by "weight \cdot feature-function".

-We allow <epsilon> node which allows us to directly handle confusion nework.
-Inside cicada, it is recommended to perform remove-epsilon, before intersecting with a grammar to form a forest.
+The optional attributes is a list of key-value pair of JSON string and attribute value.
+The attribute value can take either 64bit integer, floaring point value (double precision) or JSON string.

 PLF Format
 ----------

-cicada can read PLF (Python Lattice Format) used in `Moses <http://statmt.org/moses/>`_, but do not support writing.
+cicada can read PLF (Python Lattice Format) used in `Moses <http://statmt.org/moses/>`_, but does not support writing.

 .. code::